Girobank: Planning for the National Giro

-By 20 September 1965 a central site was chosen at Bootle in Lancashire.
+By September 1965, a central site was chosen at Bootle in Lancashire.
 The Post Office bought land on the site of sidings of the North Mersey Branch railway.
 It also built a large, purpose built office and data processing complex for the site, completed in March 1968.
+The National Giro was the first financial institution in Europe, and probably the world, to be established from the outset to be fully computerised.